-

 Climate Science Watch interview on EcoTalk, Air America Radio

-We were interviewed on the EcoTalk program on Air America Radio by host Betsy Rosenberg on January 19, while we were in Park City, Utah, for the premiere of the new global warming documentary film “Everything’s Cool” at the Sundance … Continue reading
+We were interviewed by veteran green radio host Betsy Rosenberg on her EcoTalk program on Air America Radio on January 19, while we were in Park City, Utah, for the premiere of the new global warming documentary film “Everything’s Cool” at … Continue reading

 Posted in Climate Science Watch